Skip to main content

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-The latest heat waves haven’t just affected us (and our sanity); it’s also meant scorching hot sand, heat-retaining pavement on the sidewalks, and fewer opportunities for relief from increasingly extreme weather.
+Summer post-climate change means more heat waves, more wildfires (and poor air quality), and more extreme weather in general.
+It also means more things for dog parents to worry about.
 While it’s essential to be armed with water and a travel water bottle when venturing out with your pup, another summer prerequisite that can just as easily fit in your tote is a proper dog paw balm.
-If you’re asking yourself, “What’s a paw balm and why does my dog need one?,” read on.
+If you’re asking yourself, “What’s a paw balm and why does my dog need one?” read on.
 In areas facing upwards of 100 degree temperatures, these balms are paramount to your pet’s health.

 Best Dog Paw Balms